Codecademy/docs/content/cpp/concepts/abstraction/abstraction.md

 Data abstraction has several advantages including:

 - Simplicity: Helps the user to avoid writing the low-level code.

 - Reusability: Avoids code duplication and increases reusability.

 - Modularity: Allows for changes to the internal implementation of the class independently without affecting the user.

--Security: Enhances the security of an application or program by only providing essential details to the user and keeping sensitive information hidden.
+- Security: Enhances the security of an application or program by only providing essential details to the user and keeping sensitive information hidden.

 - Readability: Reduces the complexity as well as the redundancy of the code, therefore increasing the readability.